devcode925/devcode925/README.md

-- 👋 Hi, I’m devcode925 from https://arktos.ai
+- 👋 Hi, I’m Chuck
-- 👀 I’m interested in AI, Crypto, and solving business problems with the best technology available.
+- 👀 I’m interested in Data engineering, machine learning/AI, Crypto, and solving business problems with the best technology available.
 - 🌱 I’m currently working on;
-  - Style GAN's
-  - crypto mining
-  - NFTs
+  - Data engineering
+  - AI side projects(computer vision, NLP)
   - Day job, large retailer(billion + in sales);
     - we are working on AI demand forecasting for ordering to reducing waste and and shortages.
     - robotic ordering